jaeho3690/LG_SMILES_competition-1/README.md

 ```

 ## How to test
-When you try to testing our model by `--work_type single_test` or `--work_type ensemble_test`, you should set the flags.
+When you run prediction with our model, you should choose whether to predict with a single model or an ensamble model.
+Turn either `--work_type single_test` or `--work_type ensemble_test` flags True.
 ### simgle model test
-single model test requires three flags that 'model load path', 'model load number', and 'test file path'
+single model test requires three flags: `--model load path`, `--model load number`, and `--test file path`
 ```
 python main.py --work_type single_test \
                --model_load_path <path where the model is saved> \